Gareth-Kwan/note-taker/README.md

   </p>

-This challenge encourages us to utilize the knowledge we learned about Express JS to make Get, Post and Delete rest through the HTTP module.
+This challenge encourages us to utilize the knowledge we learned about Express JS to make Get, Post and Delete request through the HTTP module.

 # GitHub